redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 oc get pod %s -n %s -o go-template='{{len .spec.containers}}{{"\n"}}'
 ```

+## Adding new handler

+When we want to creat new handler, we need to write this command: "go run main.go generate handler <<"new handler">>", we need to running this command when we in folder "cmd/tnf/"
+The result is folder "new handler" that include 3 files by handler template.

 ## Adding information to claim file

 The result of each test execution is included in the claim file.